Southville: Could you recall a moment when your father’s military success made an impact in your life?

 Hernan and his father are known to have a great deal of similarities.
-Where the late Lieutenant General would spend his days off, you’d see Hernan.
-What the late LT GEN was good at and had interest with, Hernan would manage to pull it off.
-Simply, the qualities possessed by his late father as the head of the family and servant of the country influenced Hernan’s upbringing and disposition at the military.
-Inside the camp, he would take account of all his father’s advice even with how he should never forget to be humble and always remember God’s part in everything that he does.
-Hernan’s father did not allow such absence despite Hernan having to leave home and lead a brigade at a prime.
-He was his confidante, role model, and the captain of his life at every paternal opportunity he could grab for his son.
+Where the late lieutenant general would spend his days off, you’d see Hernan.
+What the late lieutenant general was good at, Hernan would manage to pull it off.
+His father’s qualities as the head of the family and servant of the country influenced Hernan’s upbringing and disposition at the military.
+Inside the camp, he would take account of all his father’s advices even with how he should never forget to be humble and always remember God’s part in everything that he does.
+He was his confidante, role model, and the captain of his life up to the time he led a brigade and made his father proud.
 The days Hernan trained, 12 to 18 hours a day at a stretch, led him to a deeper admiration for his father who made a good soldier out of the little boy that he was.
 In his recent social media post, Hernan wrote:

 “On my 22nd Birthday, there is nothing else that I could wish for because I know that every single thing that had happened to me has a purpose – from experiencing the hardships of plebe hood, to being the Brigade Commander of the corps, to the passing of my father, and to my graduating from the Academy.
 To my father in heaven, thank you for watching over me as I become an officer like you.
 A leader for others, exactly how you were.
 I love you my guardian Angel!
 Hoping to be the bearer of your Class Flag soon.”